Danieleg82/vWAN-and-AVNM-For-Red-Blue/README.md

 Now, all the very well known publicly documented solutions for similar scenarios make use of a common vWAN instrument, the so called ***custom route tables***, with all the linked concepts of "RT association", "RT propagation", "Labels", etc...

-***custom route tables*** (and all relevant custom routing concepts) in vWAN are a powerful instrument, and for sure something really valuable, but at the same time characterized by an elevated degree of complexity, especially when your environment expands.
+***Custom route tables*** (and all relevant custom routing concepts) in vWAN are a powerful instrument, and for sure something really valuable, but at the same time characterized by an elevated degree of complexity, especially when your environment expands.

 So I asked myself..."Is Azure offering any possible alternative way to reach a similar result, with a lower degree of complexity"?